5th Tuesday - Visit to Scadbury Park

 more

-Each year the Rotary Club of Bromley raises funds through a variety of activities and events.
-These help us support local, national and international good causes.
+Rotary Club of Bromley Borough raises funds through a variety of activities and events.
+These help us support mainly local charities, but we also support national and international good causes.
 We try and give as much 'hands-on' help that we can locally.

 more